What is Video Gait Analysis?

 Will I have my report on the same day after I perform the test?

-Yes, the test takes a total of 2 hours and 15 minutes.
-You will run for a maximum of 20 minutes.
+Yes, the test takes a total of 1 hour and 30 minutes with a maximum of 20 minutes preparation and 5 minutes of running on a treadmill.
 Thereafter, your running gait will be analysed.
-Once the analysis is done, you will be called back for a consult with an Exercise Physiologist.
+Once the analysis is done, the Exercise Physiologist will discuss the results and the training plans with you.

 What should I do?

 You should be adequately hydrated and have a light meal at least 2 hours before the test.
 Please come in sports attire (top can be light-coloured and fitting;shorts can be dark-coloured tights or running shorts) and bring along your identity card on your appointment date.
 If you don’t feel well on the test day (e.g. cold, flu, muscle fatigue), you can call our appointment hotline at (65) 6850 3333 to change your test date.

 Please contact SSMC@CGH at Tel (65) 6850 1569/70.

 Note: Doctor’s consultation is recommended if you are in doubt of your body condition for the Video Gait Analysis Test.
 However, this does not guarantee that you are certified fit to take the test on the same day.